Agriculture Advisory Council

 Co-Chair: Steve Hanberg- Steve owns and operates a farm in Uintah County.
 He has worked in the oil and gas industry and has owned an irrigation supply company.
 He serves as Trustee for Central Utah Water Conservation District, Associated Water Users, Ouray Park Irrigation Company, Uintah Conservation District, and Utah Farm Bureau.
 Steve earned his Bachelor of Science in Business Administration from Utah State University.

 Shane Rowley - Shane has been engaged in various aspects and capacities of production Agriculture his entire life.
-He has served in multiple agricultural leadership roles including Duchesne County Cattleman’s President, Duchesne County Farm Bureau President, Utah Farm Bureau Young Farmer & Rancher Committee, and the American Farm Bureau Federation Young Farmer & Rancher Committee.
+He has served in multiple agricultural leadership roles, including Duchesne County Cattleman’s President, Duchesne County Farm Bureau President, Utah Farm Bureau Young Farmer & Rancher Committee, and the American Farm Bureau Federation Young Farmer & Rancher Committee.
 Shane has been and continues to be involved in promoting agriculture and educating others about the vital role it plays in providing quality of life for the citizens of Utah.
 Water is the cornerstone of agriculture’s success in Utah.
 Shane understands just how important water conservation and management are to the future success and security of Utah’s citizens.
 He and his family ranch in Duchesne County and live in Altonah, Utah.

 Dave Evans- Dave is a respected figure in Duchesne County's agricultural community.
 He combines practical ranching experience with a strong academic foundation in natural resource management.
 A graduate of Utah State University, Mr. Evans was recognized as both Undergraduate Researcher of the Year and Student of the Year in 2006.
 He has owned and operated Lusty Cattle Company since 1986 while actively contributing to local organizations such as the Duchesne County Conservation District and Farm Bureau.
 Mr. Evans is committed to responsible land stewardship.

 Gayle McKeachnie- Born and raised in the Uintah Basin, Gayle is a renowned lawyer specializing in water rights.
 He earned his Juris Doctorate from the University of Utah College of Law and has dedicated his career to water-related legal issues, representing numerous irrigation companies and water districts.
 His expertise extends to financing and constructing water infrastructure projects, including water lines, storage tanks, and treatment plants.
-Gsyle's influence extends to the political arena, having served in the Utah House of Representatives, where he championed legislation on water conservation, education, and economic development.
+Gayle's influence extends to the political arena, having served in the Utah House of Representatives, where he championed legislation on water conservation, education, and economic development.
 He has also held prominent positions on various boards and commissions, including the Utah State Constitutional Revision Commission and the Utah School and Institutional Trust Lands (SITLA) Board.
 A respected figure in Utah's legal and political landscape, Gayle has received numerous accolades, including the Distinguished Lawyer of the Year award from the Utah State Bar Association and recognition for his contributions to Utah School Trust Land law and Federal Mineral Lease Money Law.
 His commitment to public service is further evidenced by his role as Lieutenant Governor of Utah and advisor to Governor Jon M. Huntsman Jr.

 Brett Holmes